smith-chris/rezolve/README.md

 store.dispatch(actions.add('bar')); // Error: Argument of type '"bar"' is not assignable to parameter of type 'number'.
 ```

-I encourage you to take a look at [Counter example](https://github.com/smith-chris/redux-solve-counter-example) implemented with `redux-solve`.
+I encourage you to take a look at [Counter example repo](https://github.com/smith-chris/redux-solve-counter-example).

 ## Advanced example

-The file structure is just a suggestion, it showcases how you could go about spreding the logic into separate modules.
-You can also see [TodoMVC example](https://github.com/smith-chris/redux-solve-todomvc-example) implemented using `redux-solve`.
+The file structure presented here is just a suggestion, it showcases how you could go about spreding the logic into separate modules.
+You can also see [TodoMVC example](https://github.com/smith-chris/redux-solve-todomvc-example) for more advanced usage.

 > src/reducers/counter/resolvers.ts